oac-tree/sup-dto/doc/anyvalue.rst

    :param value: ``AnyValue`` object to increment.
    :return: ``true`` on successful increment.

    Try to increment (add 1) an AnyValue.
-This is only supported for arythmetic types (excluding 'bool', 'char8' and 'string').
+This is only supported for arithmetic types (excluding 'bool', 'char8' and 'string').
 In case of integer types, the behavior is defined to wrap around the maximum value to the minimum value (also for signed types).